gauravnagal/Flask_service/README.md

 # Flask Service

-#### Part 02:
-- Create a Flask service which has the following endpoints:
+- This program creates a Flask service which has the following endpoints:

     - `/heartbeat`
         - Returns the typical heartbeat return.

     - `/sum`
         - Accept values in the form _x_ and _y_ and return _x+y_